Pinaceae: Defense mechanisms

 External stresses on plants have the ability to change the structure and composition of forest ecosystems.
-Common external stress that Pinaceae experience are herbivore and pathogen attack which often leads to tree death.
+Common external stresses that Pinaceae experience are herbivore and pathogen attacks, which can kill trees.
 In order to combat these stresses, trees need to adapt or evolve defenses against these stresses.
-Pinaceae have evolved a myriad of mechanical and chemical defenses, or a combination of the two, in order to protect themselves against antagonists.
+Pinaceae have evolved myriad mechanical and chemical defenses, or a combination of the two, in order to protect themselves against antagonists.
 Pinaceae have the ability to up-regulate a combination of constitutive mechanical and chemical strategies to further their defenses.

 Pinaceae defenses are prevalent in the bark of the trees.
 This part of the tree contributes a complex defensive boundary against external antagonists.
 Constitutive and induced defenses are both found in the bark.

 Constitutive defenses

-Constitutive defenses are typically the first line of defenses used against antagonists and can include sclerified cells, lignified periderm cells, and secondary compounds such as phenolics and resins.
-Constitutive defenses are always expressed and offer immediate protection from invaders but could also be defeated by antagonists that have evolved adaptations to these defense mechanisms.
-One of the common secondary compounds used by Pinaceae are phenolics or polyphenols.
-These secondary compounds are preserved in vacuoles of polyphenolic parenchyma cells (PP) in the secondary phloem.
+Constitutive defenses are typically the first line of defenses used against antagonists.
+These defenses include sclerified cells, lignified periderm cells, and secondary compounds such as phenolics and resins.
+Constitutive defenses are always expressed and offer immediate protection from invaders but can be defeated by antagonists that have evolved adaptations to these defense mechanisms.
+Common secondary compounds used by Pinaceae are phenolics or polyphenols.
+These are preserved in vacuoles of polyphenolic parenchyma cells (PP) in the secondary phloem.

 Induced defenses

 Induced defense responses need to be activated by certain cues, such as herbivore damage or other biotic signals.

 A common induced defense mechanism used by Pinaceae is resins.
 Resins are also one of the primary defenses used against attack.
 Resins are short term defenses that are composed of a complex combination of volatile mono- (C10) and sesquiterpenes (C15) and nonvolatile diterpene resin acids (C20).
 They are produced and stored in specialized secretory areas known as resin ducts, resin blisters, or resin cavities.
 Resins have the ability to wash away, trap, fend off antagonists, and are also involved in wound sealing.
 They are an effective defense mechanism because they have toxic and inhibitory effects on invaders, such as insects or pathogens.
 Resins could have developed as an evolutionary defense against bark beetle attacks.
 One well researched resin present in Pinaceae is oleoresin.
 Oleoresin had been found to be a valuable part of the conifer defense mechanism against biotic attacks.
 They are found in secretory tissues in tree stems, roots, and leaves.
-Oleoresin is also needed in order to classify conifers.

-Active research: methyl jasmonate

-The topic of defense mechanisms within family Pinaceae is a very active area of study with numerous studies being conducted.
-Many of these studies use methyl jasmonate (MJ) as an antagonist.
-Methyl jasmonate is known to be able to induce defense responses in the stems of multiple Pinaceae species.
-It has been found that MJ stimulated the activation of PP cells and formation of xylem traumatic resin ducts (TD).
-These are structures that are involved in the release of phenolics and resins, both forms of defense mechanism.
+Many studies use methyl jasmonate as an antagonist.
+Methyl jasmonate induces defense responses in the stems of multiple Pinaceae species.
+Methyl jasmonate stimulates the activation of PP cells and formation of xylem traumatic resin ducts (TD).
+These are involved in the release of phenolics and resins, both forms of defense mechanism.